MarshaGomez/Cybersecurity/README.md

 Two times encryption 2DES.
 We encrypt the plaintext twice, considering the case in which the algorithm is used twice: $y = 2E((e_L,e_R), x) = E(e_R, E(e_L,x))$, where x is a plaintext y is the ciphertext and $(e_L,e_R)$ are the left and the right key respectively.
 The key size is 2k bits (double), so a brute force attack requires $2^{2k}$ steps.
 2E has performance penalties.
 It is two times slower than DES because it encrypts the message twice.
 It seems that we have significant security improvement, but this is not true.
 In fact, a meet-in-the-middle attack is possible.

 A meet-in-the-middle attack is a known-plaintext attack, the adversary must know at least one plaintext/ciphertext pair.
-The attack is perform as follows:
+The attack is performed as follows:
 - Build a table T containing $z=E(e_L, x)$ for all possible left-keys.
 Keep T sorted according to z.
 - Check whether $z'=D(eR, y)$ is contained in the table T, for all possible right-keys.
 If z' is contained in T then $(e_L, e_R)$ maps x into y with $e_L$, s.t $T[e_L] = z'$ (Meet-in-the-middle)

+Attack complexity:
+* **Data Complexity**: Negligible.
+It needs at least a pair of data.
+There might be false positives.
+For simplicity, we assume the probability of false positives negligible. anyway, to get rid of them we may need two or more plaintext/ciphertext pairs.
+* **Storage Complexity**: Storage necessary for $T \approx O(2^k)$.
+The table has many entries as the number of keys, it grows exponentially with the size of the key.
+* **Time Complexity**: Time complexity for 1 + time complexity for step 2 = time for building and sorting the table + time for searching in a sorted table = $k2^k + k2^2 \approx O(2^k)$

+Double encryption is not more secure than single encryption.
+The time complexity is the same as the brute force attack of single encryption.
+The comparison is unfair because the meet-in-the-middle attack requires much storage, but it is still not better in terms of time complexity.
+2DES has time complexity $(2^56)$ and space complexity $(2^56)$.
+It brings no advantages.

 </p>
 </details>